Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Algorithm for systems that are not in canonical form

-It computes the codistribution $^x\Omega^m$.
-This algorithm uses the new operation denoted by $\mathcal{D}_x(\Omega)$ (see Section \ref{SubSectionOMinSpecial}).
 The initialization step sets the codistribution equal to the span of the gradients of the selected functions $\widetilde{h}_1,\ldots, \widetilde{h}_{m}$.
 As a result, the dimension of $\Omega^m_0$ is $m$.
 Then, each iteration of the loop executes the following operations:

 \begin{enumerate}